Translation

 You only need to add custom backend translations if your app supports multiple languages.
 If you're only using a single language, you can simply use hardcoded strings.

-Spiderly will automatically pick the correct translation at runtime based on the active culture settings.
+Spiderly automatically resolves the correct translation based on the active culture.